datyvk/Project1/README.txt

 	For titanic title siblings parents were deleted the python script descretized age and ticket price

-2. Open both files in Weka's explore section, and apply the filter for randomize, and save them as arff files called randomTit.arff and adult raandomized.arff and csv files
+2. Open both files in Weka's explore section, and apply the filter for randomize, and save them as arff files called randomTit.arff and adult randomized.arff and csv files

-3. using another python script we provide we divded the csv file into 10% 20% 30%...
+3. using another python script we provide called separate.py we divded the randomized csv file into 10% 20% 30%...
 80% and saved them each, as well as the last 20% as our test set.

 4. Convert each file into arff file by importing them into weka and saving them as arff files